KStomberg/black-ignite/README.md

      ![gif of the edit talk](https://i.gyazo.com/68d5b019fff2c46a4e0dacbc02e760f8.gif)

-     Here an Admin can edit all submitted talks, by replacing the Title, Front image, description image, or description text .
+     Here an Admin can edit all submitted talks, by replacing the Title, Front image, description image, or description text.
      The Admin can also delete an existing talk, or add a new one.
 These deleted talks are "Soft deleted" meaning they can be retrieved by accessing the database if it was done in error.